Kubernetes | Entitle

 Restrict IAM role session name

-- Make sure when users assume roles in your organization their session names are their emails.
-For more information, please visit Amazon's blog.
+- Make sure that when users assume roles in your organization, their session names are their emails.
+For more information, visit Amazon's blog.

 - There should be a policy that looks as shown below (the Condition segment is the most important segment in the policy):